LucasLarson/HQ9/README.md

 ---
 ## Implementation

 Where a specification omits implementation details&nbsp;– where a language’s behavior is undefined&nbsp;– it is the interpreter’s right or responsibility to map conditions to specific behavior where agnosticism&nbsp;fails.
 That is, unspecified conditions must result in implementation-defined&nbsp;behavior.

 For example, the HQ9+ specification implies the machine running it has infinite memory and that the length of input itself have asymptotic similarity to&nbsp;infinity.
 The devices on which this interpreter was tested had unclear limits, but in all cases, those limits were unambiguously finite, as are the lengths of primitive variable types in C and&nbsp;C++.

 Similarly, the specification does not detail how the accumulator’s value is accessed after its initialization at&nbsp;`0`.
 In an abundance of caution, and without drawing conclusions, this implementation is responsive to the ambiguity by tracking the accumulator’s value, but preventing accession to&nbsp;it.
-Further research must verify whether this is a safer alternative than writing to `/dev/null`, which may raise concerns about data&nbsp;loss.
+Further research must verify whether this is a safer alternative than writing to&nbsp;`/dev/null`, which may raise concerns about data&nbsp;loss.